 (link to our site!) we will continue the Pinewood Pro tradition of helping others design, build and race winning pinewood derby cars.

 Yes, I was a Cub Scout.
 Cub Scout Pack 68 met in the St. Francis Church Hall in New Haven, CT.
 I still have many, many fond memories of my days as a Cub Scout.
 It was exciting, challenging and most of all fun to do the activities with my Father and friends.
 I had the added joy of being in a den with my brother, Henry (more on him later), and cousin, Jeffrey.

 In those formative years, I realize that through Scouting I discovered my love of "building things" and figuring out how they worked.
-I remember vividly reading through my Cub Scout books to find the next cool thing to build.
+I remember vividly reading through my Cub Scout activity books to find the next cool thing to build.
 Dad or my Den leader were always there to answer questions or help if I got stuck.
-As I grew up, I continued to feed my desire to build things, like old radios or restoring my first car, a '68 Firebird when I was in High School.
-I also enjoyed many camping trips in the Adirondaks with my family.
+As I grew up, I continued to feed my desire to build things.
+I tinkered with fixing old radios or restoring my first car, a '68 Firebird when I was in High School.
+I also enjoyed many camping trips in the Adirondacks with my family.
 Scouting was a natural for me.

 As I finished up High School and I had to choose a college major, the choice was easy for me - engineering, because engineers build things!
 Looking back, I attribute much of my desire to become an engineer to my excitement doing Scout projects as a boy.

 Naturally, the most exciting Cub Scout event of the year for me was pinewood derby car racing.
 I loved the idea of designing and building my own cool, little car out of a block of pine wood (with a little help from my Dad).